tolgatabanli/comparescript/README.md

   Messages, warnings, and console output from user scripts are suppressed for a clean experience.

 - 🚫 **Script preprocessing**
-  Strips installation-related calls like `install.packages()` before evaluation.
+  Strips off installation-related calls like `install.packages()` and google drive downloads like `drive_download` before evaluation.
   This way, the evaluation of scripts presumes the required packages are already installed.
   If not, an expected error is thrown from the respective library call.